sevvalckc/Turkish-SAD/README.md

 3. Ensure your datasets (e.g., data1.csv, data2.csv) are placed in the same directory as the script.
 4. Run the script:
    python sentiment_analysis.py
-5. The script will output sentiment analysis results to CSV files for each model:
+5. The script will output sentiment analysis results to CSV files for each model.
-- peft_model_results.csv
-- emre_model_results.csv
-- bounti_model_results.csv
-- xlm_model_results.csv

 ## Requirements
 The script requires the following Python libraries and versions: